chrvadala/react-svg-pan-zoom/README.md

 [![react-svg-pan-zoom](https://raw.githubusercontent.com/chrvadala/react-svg-pan-zoom/master/react-svg-pan-zoom.gif)](http://chrvadala.github.io/react-svg-pan-zoom/)

 ## Features
-This component works with three different mode selected through an attribute:
+This component can work in three different modes depending on the selected tool:
-- With the tool **pan** the user can move the image dragging it inside the viewer
+- With the tool **pan** the user can move the image dragging it around within the viewer
-- With the tool **zoom** the user can scale the image through a point click or zoom a specified area
+- With the tool **zoom** the user can scale the image either with a point click or selecting a region to zoom the specified area
 - With the tool **none** the user can interact with the SVG content and trigger browser events

 ##Additional Features
-- Detect zoom performed through pinch and scroll (optional)
+- Zoom detection performed through pinch and scroll (optional)
-- Perform *autopan* when the mouse is close to the edge of the viewer (optional)
+- *Autopan* when the mouse is close to the edge of the viewer (optional)
-- Each callback function receives (x,y) coords mapped to the real SVG size
+- Each callback function receives (x,y) coords mapped to the real size of the SVG
 - Fully stateless
-- Event info managed with lazy mode to ensure high performance
+- Event info managed lazily to ensure high performance
 - ES6 syntax